 - Pulsating - Pulsating can be due to a loose part.
 Check out our pulsating noise guide for more information.

-- Loud Noise - A noticeable noise from your external unit can indicate an issue with your compressor, damper, fan or air handler.
-Read our loud noise guide for more information.
+- Loud Noise - A noticeable noise from your external unit can signal an issue with your compressor, damper, fan or air handler.
+Read our loud noise guide for additional information.

 - Humming - Humming can be related to fan motor issues or a damaged relay switch.
 Head to our humming noise guide for more information.